 Launching your product in the market in its MVP version gives your development team myriad opportunities to learn your product in-depth.
 Utilize customer responses received in improving and enhancing the upcoming product releases.

-The MVP process is more of an iterative process.
-MVP development assists your team with a platform to learn and adopt an iterative approach that can add more value to your product.
+The MVP development is an iterative process that provides your in-house team with a platform so that you can add more value to your MVP product.

 3. Test Market Demands